Skip to content

 Advancing Climate Justice Initiative

-In support of the City’s strategy of promoting equity through climate action, the GRC incorporated climate justice into our strategic goals and is currently working with partners to plan and implement two projects.
+The GRC is working to support the City’s strategy of promoting equity through climate action.
 First, in collaboration with Embrace Boston, we published the “Our Shared History” report to open a dialog among a wide variety of stakeholders in Boston’s future who hope to use the shift to a resilient post-carbon economy as an opportunity to eradicate the harms of racism embedded in our built environment.
-Second, we have convened member organizations to discuss the potential for a “Climate Justice Network.”
-Such a network would explore opportunities for large Boston institutions (aka “anchor institutions”) to use their organizational climate strategies and assets to support outcomes that also advance their broader community’s climate-related goals.
-In a GRC-convened network, institutions could learn from each other’s work and have the chance to design and participate in collective action, should they so choose.
-The Emerald Cities Collaborative supports the GRC in this work.
+Second, we have convened member organizations to build a “Climate Justice Network.”
+This network is exploring opportunities for large Boston institutions (aka “anchor institutions”) to use their organizational climate strategies and assets to support broader community resilience.
+In this GRC-convened network, institutions are learning from each other’s work and collaborating on climate justice initiatives.
 If you are interested in learning more, or getting involved, please contact Azanta Thakur at azanta@greenribboncommission.org for additional details.

 Boston Climate Progress Report